fish-shell/fish-shell/doc_src/language.rst

     orange
     apple

-As you see, you can use a range of indices, see :ref:`index range expansion <expand-index-range>` for details.
+As you see, you can use a range of indices, see :ref:`slices <expand-slices>` for details.

 All lists are one-dimensional and can't contain other lists, although it is possible to fake nested lists using dereferencing - see :ref:`variable expansion <expand-variable>`.